3G FCAW Welding Certification

 The Root Pass

-(DURING THE TEST, THE PIECES SHALL NOT BE MOVED IN ANY DIRECTION AND OR REMOVED FROM THE TESTING PLACE WITHOUT THE INSPECTOR’S APPROVAL.)
+"Now the test will be placed in the fixed position.
+The test piece will be marked in position with a marker and the inspector may see the test anytime during the testing.
+(DURING THE TEST, THE PIECES SHALL NOT BE MOVED IN ANY DIRECTION AND OR REMOVED FROM THE TESTING PLACE WITHOUT THE INSPECTORS APPROVAL.)

 The root pass was done by building a shelf of weld and moving upward from there.
 I using a side to side weave while washing into the sides of the bevel.
 I did not pause much on the sides.
 All I did was use a steady weaving motion and the root came out fine.
 This specific procedure does not say you need any restarts so I did not have any.
 The first picture below is the weld still covered in slag.
 All I did to clean the weld is use a wire wheel and the slag came off with ease.
 The second picture is the cleaned root pass.
 After that the root of the weld was inspected because the welding procedure states: